 What are the safest settings for Zoom meetings?

 · Random meeting ID.
-Though you can use the same meeting ID for every class, Zoom recommends teachers use random meeting IDs (which is an option when they’re creating the invitation).
+Though you can use the same meeting ID for every class, Zoom recommends that teachers use random meeting IDs (an option when creating the invitation).
 It’s less convenient, but it’s more secure.

 · Mute.
 Participants can — and should — mute themselves when they’re not speaking.
 But the teacher can also mute students individually or all at once.

 · Chat.
-The teacher can control whether students can chat publicly and privately.
+The teacher can control whether students can chat publicly or privately.

 · Disable video.
 As a participant, you can join the meeting with audio only and then turn on the video once you’re ready.
 Teachers can also disable an individual participant’s video.

 · Nonverbal feedback.
-These optional little icons let students raise their hands, give a thumbs-up or thumbs-down, and even let the teacher know they need a break, all without interrupting the class.
+These optional little icons let students raise their hands, give a thumbs-up or thumbs-down, and even let the teacher know they need a break without interrupting the class.

 · Lock the meeting.
 Remember when your stickler-for-punctuality algebra teacher used to lock the classroom door after the bell rang?
 Teachers can lock a Zoom meeting, so no one else can enter until the teacher personally approves them.

 · Waiting rooms.
-This is like a lobby or a velvet rope at a club: Participants are held in a virtual room, and the teacher admits them one by one to make sure no scofflaws gain access.
+This is like a lobby or a velvet rope at a club: Participants are held in a virtual room, and the teacher admits them individually to ensure no scofflaws gain access.

 · Turn off file transfer.
 Students can share memes, GIFs, and even quiz answers through the chat — unless the teacher disables this feature.